inboxstartup/docs/index.md

 ## Contribute

 The content on `docs.startupinbox.com` are open source.
 [Contributions](https://github.com/inboxstartup/docs/pulls) are welcome.
-Everything is always `Work-in-Progress`.
+Everything is always `Work-in-Progress` and `things are always changing`.